-You can begin by e-mailing email@example.com, or by talking to any member of IT Services staff, with your suggestion.
-If there’s something already available that meets your needs, we’ll let you know about it, and help you get started with using it.
-And if you can do what you need by getting more out of a system that you already use, we’ll help with that, too.
+You can begin by e-mailing email@example.com, or by talking to a member of IT Services staff.
+If there is something already available that meets your needs, we will let you know about it, and help you to start using it.
+Or, if you can do what you need with a system that you already use, we will help you to do that.

-If there’s nothing already available, but what you want can be done quickly and without disruption, we’ll just get on and do it.
-If it’s more difficult, or if there would be knock-on effects for other people or systems, then we’ll need to discuss it with you and make a more detailed proposal.
+If there is nothing already available, but what you want can be done quickly and without disruption, we will do it.
+However, if it will require significant work, or if there would be knock-on effects for other people or systems, we will need to discuss your suggestion with you and then take it forward for more detailed assessment as a project proposal.